frodeheg/no.sparegris/README.txt

-Save money by moving power consumption
+Save money by moving power consumption.

-This app has been created to handle energy pricing with the following variables:
-* Power tariff based on max power from last month
-* Electricity prices per hour
+The main purpose of this app is to limit the maximum power usage per hour so you don't breach your desired power tariff in Norway.
+Among other features you may also use it as a price and situation dependent heating controller or car charger controller.
+Please contact the developer if you want support added for other countries.

 Instructions:
 - Install the app